carlosplanchon/carlosplanchon.github.io/_posts/2025-01-12-hello-world.md

   - Carlos A. Planchón
 meta: "#introduction"
 ---
 My name is Carlos Planchón.
-I was born in 1997 in Dolores, a small town located in Uruguay.
+I was born in 1997 in Dolores, a small town located in the southwest of Uruguay.
 My journey into programming began when I was just 10 years old, driven by curiosity.
 What started as a playful exploration eventually became my vocation and profession.

 Today, I lead the artificial intelligence and web scraping team at BuscoJobs, where I specialize in large-scale data extraction, automated classification, hybrid recommendation systems, and data analysis.
 My work revolves around transforming vast amounts of data into actionable insights.